theypsilon/Update_All_MiSTer/README.md

 ## Supporters+ shout-out!

-Alex Frégeau, The Sentinel's Playground Team, Thomas Williams and Wayne Booker
+Alex Frégeau, and Thomas Williams

 Thank you so much for supporting this project on [Patreon](https://www.patreon.com/bePatron?u=37499475)!
 You'll show up here if you become a **Supporter+**!